domainsofapp/domainsofapp.github.io/_posts/2019-10-02-my-shazams.md

 Paper Notes

 1. Song 32 by Noname

 Phone 2

-5. Sour Soul by BADBADNOTGOOD & Ghostface Killah
+5. Sour Soul by BADBADNOTGOOD & Ghostface Killah (x)
 4. Crown by Run The Jewels Feat.
 Diane Coffee
 3. Amphetamine by Smino (x)
 2. In The Morning by Jay Prince